Oakland Ballpark

-Howard Terminal Ballpark is a proposed baseball stadium to be built in the Jack London Square neighborhood of Oakland, California.
-It would serve as the new home stadium of the Oakland Athletics of Major League Baseball, and replace the Oakland Coliseum as their current home.
-After several unsuccessful attempts to build a new stadium, both in Oakland and elsewhere, the Athletics landed on their current plan, which is to build a 34,000-seat stadium at Howard Terminal.
+Howard Terminal Ballpark was a proposed baseball stadium to be built in the Jack London Square neighborhood of Oakland, California.
+If approved and constructed, it would have served as the new home stadium of the Oakland Athletics of Major League Baseball (MLB), replacing the Oakland Coliseum.
+The 34,000-seat stadium was the last of several proposals to keep the Athletics in Oakland.
 The site is currently a parcel of land (previously used as a marine terminal for container cargo operations) owned by the Port of Oakland.
-After securing the site, the Athletics plan to have the stadium built and operational after the team's lease expires at the Oakland Coliseum in 2024.
+After securing the site, the Athletics planned to have the stadium built and operational after the team's lease expired at the Oakland Coliseum in 2024.